SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Yay!"

-We go silent and after a few moments of taking in the moment, I yawn.
+We go silent and after a few moments of taking in this moment, I yawn.

 Pinkie speaks up, "We should probably get some sleep.
 We have a lot of dating to do tomorrow."